-- To protect the cup from breaking or melting while easily shifting from its position in the pot (if it’s a glass or plastic cup), use low heat to let the saltwater boil slowly.
+- To protect the pot from breaking or melting while easily shifting from its position in the pot (if it’s a glass or plastic cup), use low heat to let the saltwater boil slowly.

 - This process usually takes some minutes.
 Monitor the condensation process as the seawater vaporizes and condenses on the cover of the lid.
-The condensed water slowly trickles down to the lowest point, which is the point of the lid that drops the water into the cup.
+The condensed water slowly trickles down to the lowest point, which is the point of the lid that drops the water into the bowl.

 Distillation by Solar Energy

 Unlike boiling, solar desalination uses the natural heat from the sun.
 Therefore, it takes a lot of hours to filter the salt from the water and works best under direct sunlight.

 Let’s see the steps to this process below:

 - Pour salt water into any suitable container and place outside, directly exposing it to the sun.
 Just like the boiling process, you shouldn’t fill the container to the brim.
 Leave some allowance to prevent it from spilling into where you’ll collect your freshwater.